 Watch a video

-How it works
+How the integration works

 - “OneSignal - Assign a tag” action - this action lets you send mobile in-app push notifications